jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

 This is abundantly clear by the fact that the 12 nominal species --- established with both genomic as well as morphological data contributing toward an understanding of the system over a *decade* of the study --- is split into 46 to 86 units (!) by the MSC analysis, depending on the posterior probability threshold we adopt for those units.
 Interpreting these units as "species" is categorically and unconditionally wrong, and would represent a jettisoning of a basic understanding of speciation, systematics, and biology, due to a complete misunderstanding of the MSC model and misinterpretation of its results.

+.. rst-class:: emphatic

-The MSC delimits *populations* not species.
+    The MSC delimits *populations*, not species.

 Note that where our candidate populations assignment have indeed turned out to be distinct population lineages under a particular posterior probability threshold, the original population label is retained (e.g., "L_australerasa_CA_Martin_Meadow" or "L_probata_WA_Blue_Mountains").

 In cases where multiple candidate population lineages have been "collapsed", because there was insufficient signal for restriction of Wright-Fisher panmixia between them detected at a particular posterior probability threshold, they have been relabeled with synthetic labels (e.g. "coalescentpop001", "coalescentpop002", etc.).
-Thus, for example, we see that, in the setup to our |BPP|_ analysies, we allowed for the possibility that  *L. erasa* from Mary's Peak, Mount Hebo, Mount Hood, and Prairie Peak might constitute four distinct different populations:
+Thus, for example, we see that, in the setup to our |BPP|_ analysies, we allowed for the possibility that  *L. erasa* from Mary's Peak, Mount Hebo, Mount Hood, and Prairie Peak might each be a distinct population:

 .. rst-class:: small-text compressed-table center